-To prevent the spread of disease, it is more important than ever to vaccinate your child.
-In the United States, vaccines have reduced or eliminated many infectious diseases that once routinely killed or harmed many infants, children, and adults.
+In the United States, vaccines have reduced or eliminated many infectious diseases, such as polio and diphtheria, that once routinely killed or harmed many infants, children, and adults.

 However, the viruses and bacteria that cause vaccine-preventable disease and death still exist and can be passed on to people who are not protected by vaccines.

-Some diseases (like polio and diphtheria) are becoming very rare in the United States.
-Of course, they are becoming rare largely because we have been vaccinating against them.
-Unless we can completely eliminate the disease, it is important to keep immunizing.
-Even if there are only a few cases of disease today, if we take away the protection given by vaccination, more and more people will be infected and will spread disease to others.
+Until we can completely eliminate the disease, it is important to keep immunizing so that people do not get infected and spread the disease to others.

 We don't vaccinate just to protect our children.
 We also vaccinate to protect our grandchildren and their grandchildren.
-With one disease, smallpox, we eradicated the disease.
-Our children don't have to get smallpox shots any more because the disease no longer exists.
+Thanks to vaccines, the deadly smallpox disease was eradicated around the world.
+Our children don't have to get smallpox shots any more.
 If we keep vaccinating now, parents in the future may be able to trust that diseases like polio and meningitis won't infect, cripple, or kill children.